FluentValidation/FluentValidation/docs/upgrading-to-9.md

 RuleFor(x => x.Surname).NotNull().WithMessage(x => MyLocalizedMessages.SurnameRequired);
 ```

-Note that support for localization with `IStringLocalzier` is unchanged.
+Note that support for localization with `IStringLocalizer` is unchanged.

 [Full documentation on localization.](localization)